abderrahimlab/sql_data_analysis_retail_sales/README.md

     1,
     2;
 ```
-07 Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year
+07. Determine the best-selling month for each year based on average sales
 ```sql
 SELECT
     year,